dsp-uga/hall-p2/README.md

 This project took different approaches to identify the cillia with fluctuation variance, optical flow, and unets.
   * Fluctuation Variance
-    * We take the frames of each video and compute the variance across frames.
+    * We compute the variance across frames.
 This will tell us how much each pixel has changed compared to the mean, but also will help us identify regions that could be Cillia.
   * Optical Flow
     * This approach looks at two frames at a time to find movement of objects between them.
 It creates a 2D vector that shows the displacement of each pixel from frame to frame.
     * Opitcal Flow has three assumptions: